 - mixed dementia

-- Huntington’s disease
+- dementia caused by Huntington’s disease

 Heart disease may also be a cause of vascular dementia, which results from narrowed blood vessels in the brain.
 This leads to a decrease in oxygen to brain tissues.

 There’s an association between higher education levels and a lower risk of Alzheimer’s disease.
 More formal education may shape the brain differently starting from a young age.
 Learning new things creates more connections between neurons and may make the brain more resistant to damage.

 It’s also possible that the higher income that often comes with more education may lower the risk of Alzheimer’s disease.

 It’s never too late to learn something new and expand your social networks.
 Doing group activities or having more social contacts may also lower your risk.

 Consider the following things that are especially good for your brain:

 - learning languages

 - joining community groups to increase social contact